ctu-mrs/EnergyAwareMCPP/README.md

 `sudo apt-get install build-essential cmake pkg-config`

-and compile in the build folder using cmake
+and compile in the build directory using cmake

 ```bash
 mkdir build